 De-energize the Lines

 If the equipment must operate within the Circle of Safety, Spanish Fork Electrical Division must be contacted on proper safety precautions before starting work.
-The lines can be de-energized or grounded or other proactive measures can be taken.
+The lines can be de-energized and grounded or other proactive measures can be taken.

 Tools, Equipment and Other Conductive Materials